Sydney-Informatics-Hub/geopython/_episodes/00-intro.md

 Traditionally, Python was executed in a terminal environemnt.
 You have a ***Python Shell*** but now (modelled from Mathematica's Notebooks) you can use a Jupyter Notebook.

+## Code of Conduct
+Be excellent

+## Zoom ettiquette and how we interact
+Everything will be done via zoom.
+Sessions will be recorded for you only.
+Interrupt when you want!
+Ideally, have your camera on and interact as much as possible.
+But understand it is very easy to check your emails or whatever in the background.
+You will hav to follow along to keep up, and the exercises can be demanding.
+Break out rooms?
+Feedback session.
+Recap before each one.
+30 mins to byo problems?